 Unsanctioned by Root Division, socioprofessional norms are negotiated as participating artists are invited and encouraged to add the exhibition and location to their curriculum vitaes.
 By co-opting the art world institutional language and performance of professionalization, the application and function of validity was put into trial in a speculative fashion.

 Rather than working to draw a conclusion, the contextual and conceptual framing of USA leaves a trace of questions: Who decides the history and future of art?
-How professionalized should artist ran spaces be?
+How professionalized and/or institutionalized should artist ran spaces be?
 Are artist ran spaces really artist ran if the artists in the space have minimal agency?
-Where do artists sit in the hierachy of roles between artist, curator, critic, or historian, and lastly, how much of that is determined by the director or board of an institution?
-When does art become overtly instituionalized?
+Where do artists sit in the hierachy of roles between artist, curator, critic, or historian and how much of that is determined by the director or board of an institution?
+In a society where money talks, do emerging artists have a say?

 Participating Artists Include: